Nonparametric estimation of the preferential attachment function from one network snapshot: PAFit-oneshot predicts sublinear PA functions in real-world networks with unknown timelines

-We apply PAFit-oneshot to three networks for which no time-resolved data is presently available: a portion of the Google+ user-user network~\cite{gplus}, a network of airports in the US~\cite{tore_usairport}, and a followship network between political blogs in the 2004 US Election~\cite{us_blog}.
-For more information on these networks, see Supplementary Material Section~~\ref{sec_sup:unmeasurable}.
+We apply PAFit-oneshot to three networks for which no time-resolved data is presently available: a portion of the Google+ user-user network~\cite{gplus}, a network of {United States airports}~\cite{tore_usairport}, and a followship network between political blogs in the 2004 {United States presidential election}~\cite{us_blog}.
+For more information on these networks, see Appendix~\ref{sec_sup:unmeasurable}.
 Since these networks are single-snapshots without time-resolved data, nonparametrically estimating the PA function from them has been impossible up to now.
 In each network, we apply PAFit-oneshot with $M = 50$ and $S = 5$.
 The results are shown in Fig.~\ref{fig:unmeasurable_real_PA}.

 The PA phenomenon is present in all networks.
 Furthermore, since each estimated $A_k$ is roughly linear on a log-log scale, we fit the functional form $A_k = \max (k,1)^\alpha$ and estimate $\alpha$.
-Since all estimated $\alpha$ is smaller than $1$, the PA phenomenon in all three networks is sub-linear.
+Since all estimated $\alpha$ is smaller than $1$, the PA phenomenon in all three networks is sublinear.
+The estimated PA functions are significantly weaker than the conventional linear form $A_k = k + c$ which is often employed in modelling one-snapshot networks~\cite{timeline_mcmc_icml,wan2017} or as similarity index in link predictions~\cite{link_prediction_survey}.
+This emphasizes the need to look beyond linear PA in one-snapshot networks.